The OPP must provide victims with reasons for any decision to:

-Victims, witnesses, bereaved family members or other persons with a legitimate interest in a case may ask the DPP for the reasons behind a prosecution decision such as why a case was discontinued, why a case was resolved a certain way or why the DPP has decided not to appeal against a sentence imposed by a judge.
+Also, witnesses or other persons with a legitimate interest in a case may ask the DPP for the reasons behind a prosecution decision.

-A request for reasons may be declined in some circumstances, such as where the giving of the reasons by the DPP would interfere with an ongoing police investigation or would prejudice a current or future court case.
-The reasons why a request would be declined can be found in the DPP Policy.
+A request for reasons may be declined where the giving of the reasons by the DPP would interfere with an ongoing police investigation or would prejudice a current or future court case.

 Requests to the DPP can be emailed to email@example.com or sent to: